Come with an open mind and no expectation at all.

 I have family and friends in Japan, therefore, I stayed with them most of the time.

-Only in Osaka and Kyoto that I spend the night at a hotel.
-It was such a last minute decision thing where I didn’t have enough time to do a lot of research on accommodations.
-However, it was nice to stumble upon these hotels listed below.
+Osaka and Kyoto were the last minute’s decision thing where I didn’t have enough time to do a lot of research on accommodations.
+However, I decided with these options below.
+We like them and would return in future.

 Honestly, if you have room, try everything!
 The foods in Japan were so delicious and well taken care of.
 And sushi, it was so fresh.

-Here is a ‘ short list ‘ of the foods I’ve tried, really enjoyed, and thought you might too.
+Here is a list of the foods I’ve tried, really enjoyed, and thought you might too.

 - Ramen bowl – one of the ultimate Japanese foods.
-Literally, at every corner that I turned, there’s a restaurant.
+Literally, at every corner that I turned, there was a restaurant.
 For a chilly night in Tokyo, the ramen bowl was amazing.

-- Udon – There are curry udon, pork udon, but the one with soft-shell crab is the best, in my opinion.
+- Udon – There were curry udon, pork udon, but the one with soft-shell crab was the best, in my opinion.

-- Gyoza – right when it is done- hot and crunchy, and not too watery inside.
+- Gyoza – right when it was done- hot and crunchy, and not too watery inside.